-Intuitively, one might assume that monetary incentives would be the most effective reward system; people want money, therefore monetary rewards should increase effort and maximize productivity.
-Despite this common assumption, research shows that higher rewards don't always lead to more employee effort.
-Paradoxically, one study found the opposite actually happens, a phenomenon known as "incentive reversal."
+Intuitively, one might assume that monetary incentives are the most effective reward system.
+People like money, so monetary rewards should increase effort and maximize productivity.
+Despite this common assumption, research shows that higher rewards don't always lead to more effort and employee engagement.
+Paradoxically, some studies have found the opposite can happen, a phenomenon known as "incentive reversal."

 For many people, the office can be an exciting and interesting place to work and connect with others in the process.
-Unfortunately, this is not the case for everyone, especially those who face discrimination due to race, gender, sexual orientation, religion, etc. Studies show that discrimination can lead to negative emotions like anger and fear, which in turn influence the overall satisfaction and happiness an employee experiences in his or her career (Swim, Hyers, Cohen, and Ferguson, 2001).
-Although many of us try to avoid discriminating against others, the reality is that stereotypes and prejudiced thoughts are very much a social norm – one that we need to work actively against should we hope to reduce their damaging effects.
+Unfortunately, this is not the case for everyone, especially those who face discrimination due to race, gender, sexual orientation, religion, etc. Studies show that discrimination can lead to negative emotions like anger and fear, which in turn influence the overall satisfaction and happiness an employee experiences in his or her career.
+Although most of us try to avoid discriminating against others, the reality is that stereotypes and prejudiced thoughts are very much a social norm – one that we need to work actively against should we hope to reduce their damaging effects.